NeilWkz/the-movie-zone/README.md

 ### Retrospective Mea Culpa

-The requirements are fullfilled, but at that velocity TDD went out of the window the around 10 hours mark.
-I like to say that all success is ultimately a by-product of a greater failure.
-The I refactored around hour 16 which made a lot of my original tests fail, and I did not have the time to rewrite them in line with the refactor.
+The requirements are fullfilled, but at that velocity TDD went out of the window around the 10 hours mark.
+I like to say that all success is ultimately a by-product of a greater failure, but this is my failure as I was overambitious within the time I had available.
+I refactored around hour 16 which made a lot of my original tests fail, and I did not have the time to rewrite them in line with the refactor.
 The UX is missing some basic requirements e.g: loading indicators, filter transitions, a better filtering layout for mobile and a fine style pass to make it a bit less ugly.

 ## Project setup
 ```